DaDevFox/KC_ReskinEngine/Guide.md

 each of those correspond to an element of the model of the Keep, as you can imagine, Keep upgrades 1-4 are the different looks for the Keep as it gets upgraded, and the 2 banners are the banners that swing in the wind above the Keep.

-Every entry in the **Building Index** section that's supported has a corresponding `BuildingSkin` in code.
+Every entry in the **Skin Index** section that's supported has a corresponding `BuildingSkin` in code.

 in order to make a BuildingSkin, all they have to do is create an instance of it: